wpswings/woo-refund-and-exchange-lite/readme.txt

 = 4.2.2 - Released on 25 September 2023 =
 * New: Compatibility with WP(6.3.1) and WC(8.1.1)
 * New: Added hooks for the RMA Report( Pro ) compatibility
-* Fix: Fix item quantity while request submission
+* Fix: Fix item quantity while requesting submission
 * Fix: button layout issue with popular themes

 = 4.2.1 – Released on 7 August 2023 =